-1. Understand how to set up bookkeeping systems
+1. U 1.
+Understand how to set up bookkeeping systems

 1.1 The purpose of business documents

+Learners need to understand:

-- 1.1.1 the purpose of business documents:
+1.1.1 the purpose of business documents:

 - petty cash voucher

 - invoice

-- credit note (including for PPD)
+credit note (including for PPD)

 - remittance advice

 - statement of account

 - bank statement.

 1.2 The process of recording bookkeeping transactions

+Learners need to understand:

-- 1.2.1 the role of the books of prime entry:
+1.2.1 the role of the books of prime entry:

 - sales daybook

 - sales returns daybook

 - purchases daybook

-- purchases returns daybook
+purchases returns daybook

-- discounts allowed daybook
+discounts allowed daybook

-- discounts received daybook
+discounts received daybook

-- 1.2.2 the role of the cash book and petty cash book:
+1.2.2 the role of the cash book and petty cash book:

-- as a book of prime entry only, or as a book of prime entry and part of the double-entry bookkeeping system
+as a book of prime entry only, or as a book of prime entry and part of the double-entry bookkeeping system

-- 1.2.3 the ledgers:
+1.2.3 the ledgers:

 - receivables

 - payables

 - general

-- 1.2.4 the purpose of the trial balance
+1.2.4 the purpose of the trial balance

-- 1.2.5 the purpose of financial statements:
+1.2.5 the purpose of financial statements:

 - statement of profit or loss

 - statement of financial position

-- 1.2.6 the importance of ensuring that bookkeeping transactions are entered accurately: - the consequences of inaccurate entry in manual systems - the consequences of inaccurate entry in digital systems - 1.2.7 that digital systems can import transactions from a number of sources: - bank records - csv files - third party software - 1.2.8 the benefits and drawbacks of using digital bookkeeping systems: - automatically balances the cash book - automatically completes the transfer of data from the books of prime entry to the ledgers - automatically completes the transfer of data into the control accounts - automatically reconciles the receivables and payables ledgers to their respective control accounts - automatically creates a trial balance from the general ledger accounts - processes recurring entries - saves time - reduces errors and omissions - makes duplication of automated and manual entries possible - can create errors when the amount or frequency of a recurring entry changes - automatically balances but doesn't mean the entries are automatically correct.
+1.2.6 the importance of ensuring that book accurately: keeping transactions are entered

+- the consequences of inaccurate entry in manual systems

+- the consequences of inaccurate entry in digital systems entry in digital systems

+1.2.7 that digital systems can import transactions from a number of sources:

+- bank records

+- csv files

+third party software 1.2.8 the benefits and drawbacks of using digital bookkeeping systems:

+digital bookkeeping systems:

+- automatically balances the cash

+automatically balances the cash book automatically completes the transfer of data from the books of prime entry to the ledgers

+- automatically completes the trans fer of data into the control accounts

+automatically reconciles the recein respective control accounts vables and payables ledgers to their

+- automatically creates a trial balar ce from the general ledger accounts

+processes recurring entries

+- saves time

+reduces errors and omissions

+- makes duplication of automated a and manual entries possible

+can create errors when the amount or frequency of a recurring entry changes

+- automatically balances but doesn't mean the entries are autom 't mean the entries are automatically

+correct.

-1.3 Create and use coding systems
+1.3 Creat e and use coding systems

+Learn ers need to understand: Learners need to be able to:

-- 1.3.1 the different types of code:
+1.3.1 the different types of code: 1.3.3 create codes:

-- customer account
+- customer account - alphabetical

-- supplier account
+- supplier account - numerical

-- product
+- product - alphanumerical.

 - general ledger

-- 1.3.2 where to use codes:
+1.3.2 where to use codes:

 - sales daybook

-- sales returns daybook
+sales returns daybook

 - discounts allowed daybooks

-- purchases daybook
+purchases daybook

 - purchases returns daybook

 - discounts received daybook

 - receivables ledger

-- payables ledger.
+payables ledger.